The Big Picture On How To Avoid A Fair Housing Lawsuit:

 You should all be reciting “Yes” by now.

-That’s actually now illegal in 21 states plus the District of Columbia.
+That’s now illegal in 21 states plus the District of Columbia.
 These laws were enacted in part to protect people based on sexual orientation, but they also protect unmarried couples “living in sin”, single parents, etc.

 Okay, here’s another one: Is it discriminatory to offer a student discount?

 This is where Fair Housing can get tricky.
-A bulldog of an attorney might make a case that you’re discriminating against people with children, if you’re intentionally trying to attract only young, single students.
+A bulldog of an attorney might make a case that you’re discriminating against people with children if you’re intentionally trying to attract only young, single students.

 6. Never Make Housing Rules Involving Children